asphaltpanthers/IS2545/course-info.md

 * PDF https://github.com/laboon/software-testing/blob/master/software-testing-laboon-ebook.pdf
 * Hardcopy http://www.amazon.com/Friendly-Introduction-Software-Testing/dp/1523477377/

 This course is designed to give the student a broad understanding of modern software testing and quality assurance.
 Topics covered will include: manual and automated testing, test driven and behavior driven development, performance testing, security testing, and testing strategy.
-Entire courses may be devoted to each of these topics.
-My goal is to provide practical skills that are used in the industry.
+Entire courses could be dedicated to any one of these topics.
+My goal is to introduce each topic and provide practical skills that are used in the industry.

 ## Grading (WIP)